aquasecurity/defsec/avd_docs/azure/securitycenter/AVD-AZU-0046/docs.md

-### The required contact details should be set for security center

 It is recommended that at least one valid contact is configured for the security center.
 Microsoft will notify the security contact directly in the event of a security incident and will look to use a telephone number in cases where a prompt response is required.